Anodot vs Nobl9

 |---|---|---|

-| Anomaly Detection | Detects unusual patterns in time-series data. | Detect API performance anomalies based on SLOs |
+| Anomaly Detection | Automated detection of anomalies in time-series data | Detect API performance anomalies based on SLOs |

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.